 They are also both known to be greedy doggies, so be sure to keep an eye on their weight and monitor their treat intake.
 Healthy snacks, such as carrots, are known to keep hunger pangs at bay for insatiable pups.

 Being doodle mixes, they are known for their intensive grooming needs.
 Their long and shaggy coats need daily grooming to prevent any matting.
 The Goldendoodle has longer fur around his ears, necks, bellies, and tail, which require extra attention because the hair is prone to tangling.
 The Bernedoodle doesn’t have feathering fur.
 Instead, his coat is a lot thicker.
 Whichever pooch you decide to pick, you would benefit from investing in a deshedding tool as well as a slicker brush for those doodle curls.

 Poodles are known to be hypoallergenic, but neither of these pups are guaranteed to be.
 Thankfully, they will probably shed much less than your standard Golden Retriever or Bernese Mountain Dog.

-On average, the Bernedoodle is more expensive than the Goldendoodle.
-Prices start at $2,500 for the Bernedoodle, whereas the Goldendoodle generally starts at $2,000.
+On average, the Bernedoodle is more expensive to the two dogs.
+Prices start at $2,500 for, whereas the Goldendoodle generally starts at $2,000.
 This is quite expensive for a mixed breed pup, but considering the popularity of all doodle breeds, this is common.